 ICS 100 ONLINE COURSE OVERVIEW

-This ICS (Incident Command System) 100 online course is intended for personnel assigned to an incident or event who have a minimum requirement for understanding ICS.
-This module reviews the 14 principles and features including the ICS organization, basic terminology, and common responsibilities.
-It will provide enough information about the Incident Command System to enable you to work in a support role at an incident or event, or to support an incident from an off-site location.
-This module may also be used as a pre-course study program by personnel who will be continuing their training with additional ICS modules.
+This ICS (Incident Command System) 100 online safety course is intended for personnel assigned to an incident or event.
+The personnel in this role must have a minimum requirement for understanding ICS.
+This module review the 14 principles and features including the ICS organization, basic terminology, and common responsibilities for those in the ICS platform.
+The program will provide enough information about the Incident Command System.
+This will enable you to work in a support role at an incident or event, or to support an incident from an off-site location during the incident.
+This module may also be used as a pre-course study program.
+It is useful for personnel who will be continuing their training with additional ICS modules.